Hogwarts staff: Sybill Trelawney

 In Order of the Phoenix, Trelawney is first put on probation by Umbridge, and later fired.
 Dumbledore intervenes to allow Trelawney to stay in the castle, as he believes that she would be in danger outside Hogwarts due to the prophecy she made during her interview, and recruits Firenze from the centaur herd in the Forbidden Forest to replace her as a way of spiting Umbridge.
 Dumbledore later reveals that the prophecy is why he keeps her employed as a Divination teacher.
 After Umbridge is ousted, Trelawney returns to teaching in Half-Blood Prince, but has to share classes with Firenze, as he was cast out by his fellow centaurs when he agreed to replace Trelawney after she was fired, which she thinks is an outrage.
 In Harry Potter and the Deathly Hallows, she is seen aiding in the Battle of Hogwarts by magically accelerating her crystal balls at Death Eaters.
 She uses one of these crystal balls to defend an injured Lavender against an attack by Fenrir Greyback.
 In the film adaptation, Harry Potter and the Deathly Hallows – Part 2, she is seen covering someone's body, with the aid of Padma Patil.

 In the British editions of the books, her name is consistently spelled as "Sybill".
 In the American editions, from her first appearance in Prisoner of Azkaban through Order of the Phoenix, her name is spelled as "Sibyll".
 However, in the American edition of Half-Blood Prince, it is re-spelled as "Sybill", matching the UK edition.
 The name "Sybill" is a reference to Greek and Roman prophet priestesses, while Cassandra refers to the Trojan seer Cassandra, whose doom was that her prophecies would never be believed.

 Professor Trelawney is portrayed by Emma Thompson in the Prisoner of Azkaban, Order of the Phoenix, and Deathly Hallows Part 2.
+In the movies, Sybill Trelawny wears many accessories like scarfs, bracelets, and bangles.
+Trelawney tries to appear as mysterious, but often ends up seeming dramatic.
+She keeps giving vague prophecies to students such as Lavender, whose rabbit dies, and Neville, who often breaks cups and is late to class.